gorouflex/AFKBot/README.md

 - [Config](#config)
 - [Preview](#preview)
 # Features
-- Move the mouse into random places

 - Random clicks

 - Do some game action key (A,W,S,D and space)

-- Simple GUI with random window title ( 8 strings )
+- Simple GUI with random window title

 # Installation
 ### For Py/Source version